Tips for Paddling

 - Basic Single Kayak – We offer a sit-on-top kayak (Jackson Riviera), a sit-inside kayak (Perception Impulse), and a kayak that is great for th person that needs just a little more room or has a pet or young child they want to have in the kayak with them (Jackson Tripper).
 Visit our Rental page for pictures and descriptions.

-- Premium Single Kayak – We offer three styles of premium kayaks, Jackson Bite, Perception Pro 10, Perception Pro 12.
+- Premium Single Kayak – We offer four styles of premium kayaks, Jackson Bite, Perception Pro 10, Perception Pro 12 and Jackson Coosa.
 These are all sit-on-top kayaks with very comfortable seats and added features for your paddling comfort.
 Visit our Rental page for pictures and descriptions.

 - Fishing Kayaks – Higher Pursuits also rents Jackson Fishing Kayaks.
-We have four model available for rent the Jackson Coosa, Jackson Coosa HD, Jackson Liska, and Jackson Big Rig.
+We have two models available for rent the Jackson Coosa HD and Jackson Liska.
 Visit our Rental page for pictures and descriptions.

 Do you rent 2 person kayaks?